Tuesday, 29 March 2011

 “Yes.”

 That let Jeremy off the hook, thought Amy.
 But why did he lie?
-Why would a man lie to his girlfriend, she thought?
+Why would a man lie to his girlfriend, she thinks?

-She couldn't stop thinking about it all afternoon.
-By 3pm, she told Tim she was leaving for the day.
-She headed to the local gadget shop and purchased a GPS.
-It was the magnetic type.
-The nice sales boy said she could just attach it under Jeremy's mudguard on his car.
-Once she had done that, it was simple to track where Jeremy had been.
+She heads to the local gadget shop and purchases a GPS tracker.
+It is the magnetic type.
+The nice sales boy says she could just attach it under Jeremy's mudguard on his car.
+Once she had done that, it was simple to track where Jeremy has been.

-She wasn't really sure why, but she wanted to know why he'd told her a lie.
+She isn't really sure, she knows that, but she wants to know why Jeremy told her a lie.

 Jeremy's BMW was in the car park when she got down to the basement carpark of his apartment building.
 Amy felt a chill run up her spine as she looked at the black car.
 She walked to the back of the coupe.
 She looked up and down the driveways, they were clear.
 She opened her bag and slid her hand in.
 She stopped.
 Hesitated.
 Looked up and down the driveway again.
 She slipped her hand out of her bag, clicked it shut and turned and walked back down the driveway to where her car was parked, far enough away from Jeremy’s car, just in case...
 She chuckled to herself, just in case of what?
 She thought.

-She stopped.
-Looked at her car for a moment.
-Now is the time, don’t fumble it, she thought.
+She stops.
+Looks at her car for a moment.
+Now is the time, don’t fumble it, she thinks.

-She walked directly to the back of the black coupe.
-She looked around for a final time and then reached in under the rear mudguard and attached the tracking device.
-Then she just casually walked away.
-Her stomach was in a knot, belying the whole scene.
+She walks directly to the back of the black coupe once again.
+She looks around for a final time and then reaches in under the rear mudguard and attaches the tracking device.
+Then she just casually walks away.
+Her stomach is in a knot, belying the whole scene.

 Later that evening, she had just pilled the corn (actually, I love that image) er, pulled the cork from a bottle of chardonnay and had poured herself a glass.
-She sat on the bar stools at her kitchen bench.
-She sipped her wine and remembered her phone.
-She retrieved the phone from her bag on the kitchen island bench.
-She unlocked her phone and scrolled to the tracking device app.
+She sits on the bar stools at her kitchen bench.
+She sips her wine and remembers her phone.
+She retrieves the phone from her bag on the kitchen island bench.
+She unlocks her phone and scrolls to the tracking device app.

 Jeremy’s car hadn’t moved.
-She wasn’t sure what she expected.
+She isn’t sure what she expected.

-She put her phone down on the bench and drank her wine.
+She puts her phone down on the bench and drink her wine.

 Why did she think Jeremy was lying?
 What possible reason could he have for saying his car wasn’t some place it was?
 Why would he say that?

-Because he wanted her to think he was somewhere else?
-What possible reason would he have for wanting her to think he was some place else?
+Because he wants her to think he was somewhere else?
+What possible reason would he have for wanting her to think he was someplace else?

 If that was the case, it was a rather clumsy lie, as she had already proved, she’d seen his car in the car park.